NicolasNeubauer/country_code_converter/README.md

 `country_code_converter.py` exposes the main method `get_cc`.
 It looks for a country with value `from_value` (e.g. DEU) in the column specified by `from_standard` (e.g. iso3) and returns, for the column defined by `to_standard` (e.g. iso2) the corresponding value (e.g. DE), or the whole row, if `to_standard` is left unspecified.

-Some additional information is included which is not, technically speaking, a country code, like full names or the centroid.
+Some columns are not actual country codes but related information, like full names or the centroid.

 ## Command-line usage
 python country_code_converter.py from_standard from_value [to_standard]